enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 var myModel = new ContactModel({user_id: 1234});
 myModel.fetch();  // Results in an XHR request to http://myservice.com/users/1234
 ```

-If you need greater control over how the URL is constructed to fetch resources from your service, you may overload the `getUrl` function on `enyo.Model`:
+If you need greater control over how the URL is constructed for your service,
+you may overload the `getUrl()` function on `enyo.Model`:

 ```
 enyo.kind({